mchowning/WeatherApiKata/README.md

 });
 ```

-This test shoudld not compile becuase our WAKViewController does not have a property named weatherService, so go ahead and add that property.
+This test should not compile because our WAKViewController does not have a property named weatherService, so go ahead and add that property.

 _WAKViewController.h:_